iamalwaysuncomfortable/zk-counterparty/zkips/ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

     end
 ```

-Naturally the protocol will need to include verification that a correct statement was run, and may include previously published proof data.
+A complete implementation of the protocol will need to include several extra components to ensure that statements about data are indeed what the proofs achieve as well as concrete descriptions about how proofs are constructed and their correctness is verified.
+Thus a better summarical representation would look like the following wherein challenge data is provided beforehand to ensure the correct inferences are run and that the proofs are not about arbitrary statements.

 ```mermaid
 flowchart TB